jloveric/high-order-layers/README.md

 # Comparison with ReLU layer

 It should be easy to solve this problem with a standard ReLU layer, well here are some results.
-The ReLU does not do a great job of fitting this curve, this is unsurprising
+The ReLU does not do a great job of fitting this curve, this is not surprising given that the set of functions you are constructing the sin wave from are not orthogonal.
 ![1 hidden layer with given number of units in each layer](sinRelu1.png) Adding a second layer and we get the result we expect.
 However, at the cost of a massive increase in the total number of weights.
 Since we are using a dense layer in the case of 5 units per layer we have a total of 35 weights.
 At 10 units per layer we have 120 weights...
 5th order polynomial pair has a total of 12 weights in the discontinuous case and 11 in the continuous case.
 So, it's possible the number of weights decreases by as much as an order of magnitude - more research necessary, however this is inline with results from computational physics.
 ![2 hidden layers with given number of units in each layer](sinRelu2.png)